tewarid/tewarid.github.io/_posts/2010/2010-09-10-post-mortem-debugging-of-.net-applications-using-windbg.md

 * `!clrstack -p`

     Prints the stack trace of the current thread.
 This only works for managed threads.
-If you have [symbols](http://support.microsoft.com/kb/311503) for your assemblies, you can see some pretty useful information in the stack trace.
+If you have loaded symbols for your assemblies, you can see very useful information in the stack trace.

 * `!dumpheap`